tidal-code/wave.docs.test/docs/detailed-documentation/windows-and-tabs.md

 Tidal supports working with multiple windows in the same test.
 You can open a new window in the middle of the test and switch over to the new one and continue testing.
 Later if you need, you can switch back to the previous window.
-There is not limit to the number of windows that can be opened.
+There is no limit to the number of windows that can be opened.

 ```java